pagkly/Zed/Investopedia3/How Codes of Ethics Work.md

 In some industries, including banking, specific laws govern business conduct.
 These industries formulate compliance-based codes of ethics to enforce laws and regulations.
 Employees usually undergo formal training to learn the rules of conduct.
 Because noncompliance can create legal issues for the company as a whole, individual workers within a firm may face penalties for failing to follow guidelines.

-To ensure that the aims and principles of the code of ethics are followed, some companies appoint a [compliance officer](https://www.investopedia.com/terms/c/compliance-officer.asp).
+To ensure that the aims and principles of the code of ethics are followed, some companies appoint a [[compliance officer]](https://www.investopedia.com/terms/c/compliance-officer.asp).
 This individual is tasked with keeping up to date on changes in regulation codes and monitoring employee conduct to encourage conformity.

 This type of code of ethics is based on clear-cut rules and well-defined consequences rather than individual monitoring of personal behavior.
 Despite strict adherence to the law, some compliance-based codes of conduct do not thus promote a climate of moral responsibility within the company.